 Directors who are employees of the company do not receive any additional compensation for their service as directors.
-During 2018 and 2019, the company's nonemployee directors did not earn any fees for service to the company, which includes attendance at Board of Directors and committee meetings held during 2018 and 2019.
+During 2018 and 2019, the company's non-employee directors were not awarded any fees or other compensation for service to the company, which includes attendance at Board of Directors and committee meetings held during 2018 and 2019.